Maybe you think this code is useful, too?

 I have released the following code into the public domain (except fitellipse and meanshift, which I can't).
-Feedback is still welcome, however.
+Feedback is welcome.
 Email <yotam (strudel) yotamgingold.com>.

 YImage: A simple pixel buffer class that can - save and load itself as a PNG (preserving alpha channel) - set color-plane layout (compile-time) - resize/flip/mirror/greyscale showpng: An example GLUT application using YImage that takes a PNG file as argument and displays it over a horrible green background.